hovancik/stretchly/README.md

 You can view Tutorial again anytime from About window.

 ### Advanced settings
 All settings are saved in a JSON file.
-To open it, use `Ctrl/Cmd + d` shortcut in About window and click on link to it.
+To open it, use `Ctrl/Cmd + D` shortcut in About window and click on link to it.

 #### Editing break/microbreak ideas
 In the settings file, change `useIdeasFromSettings: false,` to `useIdeasFromSettings: true,` and edit